August Moon Hosta

 Other Names: Plantain Lily, Funkia

-August Moon Hosta features dainty spikes of white bell-shaped flowers rising above the foliage in mid summer.
-Its attractive textured heart-shaped leaves remain yellow in color throughout the season.
+August Moon Hosta features dainty spikes of white bell-shaped flowers with lavender overtones rising above the foliage in mid summer.
+Its attractive textured heart-shaped leaves emerge chartreuse in spring, turning yellow in color throughout the season.

 August Moon Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.